Harry Charsley: International career

 Charsley was born on the Wirral in England, but is eligible to represent the Republic of Ireland as his mother is from County Offaly.
 He played for the Republic of Ireland at various age levels, from under-17 level to under-21 level.
 After representing the under-17s in 2013, Charsley was called up to the under-19s to make his debut on 9 September 2014, in a 1–0 win over Netherlands U19.
 After previously being called up by under-21s in June 2015, Charsley was called up for a second time in late-August.
 He scored his first goal for the under-21s in a 2–1 win over Slovenia U21 on 2 September.
 A year later, on 9 October 2017, he scored his second goal for the under-21s in a 4–0 win over Israel U21.

 Style of play

-Charsley is a versatile player who is best utilised in any attacking midfield position.
-He has good energy and technical skills.
+Charsley is considered a versatile player who is best utilised in any attacking midfield position.
+He has been noted for his energy and technical abilities in midfield.